nicholastmosher/react-boilerplate/README.md

 Next, you'll need to choose which starter configurations you want to use and merge in the corresponding branches.
-For example, to get a starter with react, redux, and boostrap, run:
+For example, to get a starter with react, redux, and bootstrap, run:

 ```bash
 git merge with-redux
 git merge with-bootstrap
 ```

+In some cases, the branches may not merge seamlessly.
+In those cases, keep both sets of code from the merging branches and resolve the conflict.